ausgomez/countries-app-vue/README.md

 ## Description

-This is a Vue.js App made to interact with a Java Server
+This is a Vue.js App made to interact with a Appwrite Server

 ## Demo